APalmier99/APalmier99/README.md

 Hi!
-My names is Anthony, welcome to my GitHub!!
+My name is Anthony, welcome to my GitHub!!
 I'm currently a graduate student at University of Padua (Italy), enrolled in the Master's degree "Mathematics of Data Science", trying to unveil the beautiful math underlying the Machine Learning world.
 I also have a bachelor in Math, pursued in Padua as well, with focus on applied mathematics.